-The President is an ex-officio member of all administrative, institutional, and advisory committees of the university.
+The President and Executive Vice President for Strategy and Operations are ex-officio members of all administrative, institutional and advisory committees of the university.

 Faculty General Assembly Committees report their actions to the Executive Committee of the Faculty General Assembly and as appropriate, to the entire Faculty General Assembly.
 The Faculty General Assembly or Executive Committee's recommendations go to the Vice President for Academic Affairs for further consideration.